Baseball Field Reservations

 The Ernest Fauser Arboretum is located beside the Village Hall and runs from Route 59 to the Cuyahoga River.
 The Village purchased the 2.91 acre property from Stanley and Alice Bauder in 1986 and has developed it into an area which can be enjoyed by all residents of the Village.
 In 1988, this property was named the Ernest Fauser Arboretum.
 Ernest Fauser served the Village as a dedicated member of the Park Board from January 1966 to December 1987.
 The Arboretum offers a pergola and wooded areas with diverse flora for viewing and has been developed with many tree and shrub specimens for your enjoyment.

 Memorial Tree Donations

 The Park Board is responsible for maintaining the trees in the Arboretum and accepting memorial donations for additional trees.

 To have a tree planted in the Arboretum in honor of another individual, a $250 donation should be sent to the Village Hall under the designation of Memorial Donation.
 Please designate the person who is to be honored and the names of the individuals who are giving the donation.
 The Park Board will then order the tree and contact those who are donating the tree to arrange a time if they would like to be present when the tree is planted.
 An identification marker will be placed in front of the tree noting its’ botanical name and for whom it was planted.

 Donations are also accepted for architectural gifts or smaller plantings that can be used throughout the Village.
-Please contact the Village Hall for more information.
-Park Board Donation Policy
+Please click here to view the donation form or contact the Village Hall for more information.

 Emerald Ash Borer